In this guide, you’ll discover the (6) safest dishes to use at mealtime (and more).

 - Traditional glazed Terra Cotta (clay) dishware made in Latin American countries and the southwest, such as Mexican bean pots.

 - Homemade and hand-crafted tableware, unless you’re sure the creator uses lead-free glaze.

 - Highly decorated traditional dishes used in some Asian communities.

-Chemicals and materials in plastic dishes can include Phthalates and BPA, which mimic estrogen in the human body.
+Chemicals and materials in plastic dishes include Phthalates and BPA, which mimic estrogen in the human body.

 Are dishes made in China safe to use?

-Check for the proper testing documentation (usually present on the product’s web page) and use your discretion based on the information above when ordering China-made.
+To sum it up, use your discretion based on the information above when ordering China-made.